 The European haircut was given its name because the men of Europe inspired it.
-Many different styles fall under this category, including slicked-back hairstyles, disconnected undercuts, pompadours, and combovers.
+Many different styles fall under this category, including the slicked back, disconnected undercut, pompadour, and comb over.
 The finished look is often dapper and sexy.
 The hairstyle you choose depends on your preference, hair length, and texture.
 There are many looks that can be adapted to complement your face shape and hair type.

 The rockabilly haircut is retro and cool.
 It was first popularized in the 50s and features hair that is sleek and slicked back.
 This is achieved by using a gel or pomade.
 The hair is longer on the tops and sides, and the back is short.
 There is often volume at the forelock with either a pompadour or quiff.
 The appeal of this cut is that it can be adapted to suit your preference, including pairing it with a fade or disconnected undercut for a more modern finish.
 You can experiment with the volume at the front of the head; this depends on how dramatic you want the look to be.
 The hairstyle works with all hair textures and feels very sexy.

 Shaved sides are one of the edgiest and coolest hairstyles and can be added to any haircut.
-It is a great way to give the haircut structure, or it could be added so that it creates a contrast with the hair on the top of the head and the back and sides.
+It is a great way to give the haircut structure, or it could be added to create a contrast with the hair on the top of the head, back, and sides.
 The appeal of shaved sides is that it works with all hair textures, and you can experiment with the length on the top of the head.
 It is great for removing weight from thick, curly hair and can reduce daily styling time.
-The shaved sides do take some upkeep, requiring you to regularly visit the barber to keep the sides short, but besides this, it is a simple haircut that is easy to style and can give you a tough and cool look.
+The shaved sides do take some upkeep, requiring you to visit the barber to keep the sides short regularly, but besides this, it is a simple haircut that is easy to style and can give you a tough and cool look.

-Christiano Ronaldo is one of the greatest soccer players of all time, and he is also celebrated for his style.
-His signature hairstyle is short, simple, and masculine, softening combining a slick back with a mid fade.
+Christiano Ronaldo is one of the greatest soccer players of all time and is also celebrated for his style.
+His signature hairstyle is short, simple, and masculine, softening, combining a slick back with a mid fade.
 The slick back gives his appearance a sophisticated finish and is achieved by brushing the hair backward, away from the hairline, and securing it with pomade or gel.
 The fade gradually shortens the hair around the back and sides.
-It makes the top appear fuller and thicker and removes weight from the hair.
+It makes the top appear fuller and thicker, removing weight from the hair.
 A fade can also create structure, making the hair appear more voluminous.

-Brad Pitt has had many memorable appearances in his films, but the haircut that most men want to copy comes from Fury.
+Brad Pitt has had many memorable appearances in his films, but the Bratt Pitt haircut that most men want to copy comes from the movie Fury.
 The military haircut is a disconnected undercut and is classic and tailored.
-The feature of this look is the slicked back top paired with an undercut.
+This look features the slicked back top paired with an undercut.
 The slick back is achieved by brushing the hair back, away from the hairline, and creating volume.
 It gives the look sophistication and has an old-timey gentleman vibe.
-To secure the hair, pomade or a gel is used for styling.
+To secure the hair, a pomade or a gel is used for styling.
 It feels fresh and modern when paired with the undercut, which shaves the hair around the back and sides.

 Chris Hemsworth is an actor who has flaunted many different hairstyles over the years, from short to long hair.
-One of his most popular cuts is the crew cut, which is timeless, classic, and easy to style.
+One of the best Chris Hemsworth haircuts is the crew cut, which is timeless, classic, and easy to style.
 It is a short hairstyle that features strands on the top that sit upright, and the back and sides are kept short.
 The appeal of the crew cut is that it is incredibly low maintenance and lends itself well to all occasions, from formal to casual.
 It is also a cut that works with all hair textures.
 You can personalize the haircut to suit your preference by adding interesting details to it, like a fade.
 But Hemsworth prefers to keep his hair simple, keeping some texture on the top of the hair and the rest neat and polished.

 Drake’s hairstyles are as cool as you would imagine them to be, with a range of different looks to suit you, depending on your preference.
 Drake has an effortlessly cool style and has rocked some memorable hairstyles over the years.
 His signature style is a buzz cut fade, but he has experimented with his hair, including adding edgy details like a line up.
 This option creates a masculine hairstyle while still being low-maintenance and straightforward.
 The line up is an excellent addition to any haircut and gives it structure by adding sharp lines or straight lines on the edges of the hairline.
 With short hair, it feels fresh and polished.